drilorin/brew_notes/history/brew2.md

 Found out that my 33 cl bottles needed more cleaning, so I was left with the options of 5 * ½l, 6 * 1l and a mason jar with 75cl in it.
 All in all: 9,25l

-Closing thoughts: Will monitor and bottle faster when the fermentation is done
+Closing thoughts: Will monitor and bottle faster when the fermentation is done.
+The low alcohol % could be connected to the yeast choice / lack of temperature control